-According to New York State Education Law, any child with an undiagnosed rash, temperature over 100 degrees, vomiting or any communicable disease will be excluded from school until diagnosed and/or treated.
+Any child with an undiagnosed rash, oral temperature over 100 degrees, vomiting or any communicable disease will be excluded from school until diagnosed and/or treated.
 Parents and/or guardians will be notified.
-Children must be fever free and vomiting free for 24 hours prior to returning to school.
+Children must be fever-free and vomiting-free for 24 hours prior to returning to school.
 Children who show symptoms of illness in the morning should NOT be sent to school.